The forex trading week has come and gone.

 The Japanese Yen

-Yen pairs were tracking bond yields once again for the most part, particularly U.S. bonds yields.
+Yen pairs were tracking bond yields once again, for the most part, particularly U.S. bond yields.
 And as you can see below, U.S. bond yields had decent two-way action this week, with the yen following suit.

 Bond yields rose on Monday due to lower safe-haven demand for bonds and higher demand for equities ahead of Yellen’s testimonies, market analysts say.
 As a result, the yen was also mostly weak.